Lux Docs

 Pre-quantumAttacker must corrupt >= 1/3 stake to fork.
 Alpha threshold 69% ensures BFT safety.

-Q-day (BLS broken)Attacker can forge BLS but NOT Ringtail lattice signatures.
+Q-day (BLS broken)Attacker can forge BLS but NOT Pulsar or ML-DSA lattice signatures.
 Block fails quantum check.
 Consensus halts rather than accepting unsafe fork.

 Post-quantumSecurity rests on lattice SVP hardness (2^160 operations).
-Ringtail threshold signatures remain secure.
+Both Pulsar threshold and ML-DSA identity signatures remain secure.

 Attack window<= PQ round time ( <=50ms on mainnet).